MedHassanRoc/GCP-Quant-Trader/README.md

-# QuantEdge — End-to-End Quant Trading Analytics Platform
+# QuantEdge — End-to-End Quant Trading Analytics Platform (In progress)

 QuantEdge is a cloud-native trading analytics project that demonstrates the design and implementation of a full **data and machine learning pipeline** for quantitative trading using modern GCP technologies.